 This graphic traces both the numbers of foreign fighters who traveled to Syria and Iraq from North African countries, as well as those who have returned to their country of origin or residence since 2011.
 To find out more about North Africa’s foreign fighters, see Lisa Watanabe’s recent addition to our CSS Analyses in Security Policy series here.
 For more graphics on peace and conflict, see the CSS’ collection of graphs and charts on the subject here.

-This article was originally published by IPI Global Observatory on 19 June 2017.
+This article was originally published by the European Union Institute for Security Studies (EUISS) on 5 May 2017.

-This article was originally published by the Institute for Security Studies (ISS) on 22 June 2017.
+This article was originally published by the Harvard International Review (HIR) on 17 April 2017.

-This article was originally published by the World Policy Institute on 20 June 2017.
+This article was originally published by the Centre for European Policy Studies (CEPS) on 6 April 2017.

 As a failed state in the European Union’s immediate neighbourhood that serves as a base camp for terrorists and a conduit for irregular migration to Europe, Libya is precisely the kind of place for which the EU’s foreign policy instruments were designed, or so one might think.
 Since the NATO intervention that helped oust Libyan dictator Muammar Gaddafi in 2011, the EU has deployed most of its crisis response approaches and instruments in the country, including new procedures set out in the 2013 review of the European External Action Service (EEAS), most notably a Political Framework for a Crisis Approach (PFCA).